Dvles/TextMoji-Toolbox/README.md

 # TextMoji - Chrome Extension
-A simple browser extension to copy and use text emojis.
+A simple browser extension to copy or create custom text emojis.

 ## Installation